gkosm314/zzzmachine/README.md

 This script automates the recording of online lectures and uploads the recordings to a Google Drive account.

 ## Requriments
-The scirpts is developed for Linux machines.
+The scirpt is developed for Linux machines.

   Selenium: https://www.selenium.dev/
   Chromedriver: https://chromedriver.chromium.org/